fluid-project/infusion-docs/CompositePanels.md

 ## Grades ##

-Composite panels must be defined with the `fluid.prefs.compositePanel` [grade](ComponentGrades.md), as shown on line 2 in the following code block:
+Composite panels must be defined with the `fluid.prefs.compositePanel` [grade](ComponentGrades.md), as shown in the following code block:

 ```javascript
 fluid.defaults("my.panels.composite", {